JortvD/cs4575-g5/reports/g5_browser-extensions.md

 ## Results
-The replication package for these experiments can be found on the [Github repository](https://github.com/JortvD/cs4575-g5).
+> The replication package for these experiments can be found on our [Github repository](https://github.com/JortvD/cs4575-g5).

-The violin plots for the data colected are presented below (blue is the original distribution and orange is the distribution with no outliers):
+The violin plots for the data collected are presented below (blue represents the original distribution and orange represents the distribution with removing outliers that are 1.5 IQR far from the mean):

 ### 1. A Lot of Ads
 ![image](./images/Untitled.png)